Broadway, Disneyland shut down due to COVID-19 as Hollywood clears release calendar | CBC News

 Junos, Canadian Screen Awards are among Canadian events cancelled

-Shutdowns in the entertainment industry from coronavirus fears are leading to the closures of major venues such as Disneyland and Broadway's theatres, along with the cancellation of upcoming festivals, movie releases and cutting live audiences from television shows.
+Shutdowns in the entertainment industry from coronavirus fears are leading to the closures of major venues such as Disneyland and Broadway's theatres, along with the cancellation of upcoming festivals and movie releases.

-Disneyland in Anaheim, Calif., is the latest to announce a temporary closure starting Mar.
-14 until the end of the month.
+The Walt Disney Co. said Thursday it will close its theme parks in California and Florida along with its resort in Paris from this weekend through the end of the month due to the global outbreak of the coronavirus.

-"We will monitor the situation and follow the advice and guidance of federal and state officials and health agencies," said a statement posted on the Disneyland Resort website.
+Disney Cruise Line will suspend all new departures starting Saturday through the end of the month, the company said.

 Hollywood is also slowing the normal hum of TV productions and the bustle of red carpet movie premieres.